MUSC1350 Popular Music in Global Perspective

 This unit is a compulsory unit in the Bachelor of Music degree.
 It is also open to students enrolled in other majors and degree pathways who have an interest in music.
 No prior musical experience is necessary for the unit.

 - Students are able to (1) analyse the basic musical characteristics and performative aspects of various Western and non-Western popular music traditions; (2) provide an interdisciplinary perspective on local, national and global music scenes, and describe the diverse meaning of music in a range of Western and non-Western contexts; (3) understand basic performance skills in one non-Western musical tradition; (4) analyse the role of the global music industry/local industries in the diffusion, innovation and commercialisation of music, and explain the wider significance of cultural industries; and (5) illustrate the ways in which music and cultural industries have been informed, modelled and shaped by globalisation.

-- Typically this unit is assessed in the following ways: (1) tutorial activities; (2) a research project; and (3) an examination.
+- Indicative assessments in this unit are as follows: (1) tutorial activities; (2) a research project; and (3) an examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.